seerbit/seerbit-odoo/README.md

 #### Seerbit Setup

 1. Get your public key from Seerbit dashboard
-2. Configure webhook endpoints (if using webhook fallback)
+2. Configure the public key in POS payment method (not via environment variables)
 3. Test payment flow

 ### Development